 Effective Immediately: To maintain the health and safety of all on campus residents, the University Housing and Residence Life Guest Policy has been revised.
 Any student currently registered as a resident of on campus housing will be expected to abide by the following Guest Policy.
 For more information regarding revised Student Housing policies that include the Guest Policy, view the UH Hilo Covid-19 Guidelines,

 - Non-residents are not allowed in the Residence Halls and Apartments

-- Residents may host one (1) resident from University Housing and Residence Life
+- Residents may host two (2) resident from University Housing and Residence Life

 - No overnight guests